ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 11. [Blog](features/howto-blog.md)
     * The **Blog** feature allows authorized users to maintain a blog.
 Blogs are a series of posts that are time stamped and are typically viewed by date as you would view a journal.
 Blog entries can be made public or private to the site members, depending on which roles have access to view content.
 12. [Web Forms](features/howto-webforms.md)
     * The **Web Forms** feature is for making forms and surveys in *Drupal*.
-After a submission, users may be sent an e-mail "receipt" as well as sending a notification to administrators.
+After a submission, users may be sent an e-mail "receipt," and administrators can also be notified.
 Results can be exported into Excel or other spreadsheet applications.
 13. Landing Page
     * A **Landing Page** is a basic page that is created by the Drupal platform and is used to link all pages related to each other under a menu item.
-This page is created due to the breadcrumbs needing a page that acts as a parent for all subsequent pages below it in the menu hierarchy structure.
+This page is created because the "breadcrumbs" that track site navigation require a page that acts as a parent for all subsequent pages below it ("children") in the menu hierarchy structure.
 14. [Course Outlines](features/howto-courseoutlines.md)
     * The **Course Outlines** content type allows content creators to create and edit course outlines.
 Anonymous users can browse through these outlines in a listing page view and find more detail about a specific course.
 15. [Custom Content (Style Guide)](styleguide.md)